GDP first quarterly estimate, UK: January to March 2026

 2. Headline GDP figures

-Real GDP per head is estimated to have increased by 0.3% in Quarter 2 2024 and is 0.1% lower compared with the same quarter a year ago.
+Nominal GDP is estimated to have increased by 1.6% in Quarter 1 2026 and is now 4.6% higher compared with the same quarter a year ago.

-The implied GDP deflator represents the broadest measure of inflation in the domestic economy, reflecting changes in the price of all goods and services that comprise GDP.
-It is important to note that the GDP deflator covers the whole of the domestic economy, not just consumer spending, and also reflects the change in the relative price of exports to imports.
-For more information on the implied GDP deflator, see our Measuring price changes of the UK national accounts: February 2023 release.
+The implied GDP deflator is the broadest measure of inflation in the domestic economy, reflecting changes in the price of all goods and services that make up GDP.
+The GDP deflator covers the whole of the domestic economy, not just consumer spending.
+It also reflects the change in the relative price of exports to imports.
+For more information on the implied GDP deflator, see our Measuring price changes of the UK national accounts: February 2023 article.

 The three approaches to measuring GDP